 - Membership in the National Stamps Scholars organization with opportunities to network with Stamps Scholars at more than 40 colleges and universities.

-It is expected that high school seniors selected for the Stamps Scholarship will attend the Stamps Scholars Weekend held in the spring in Ann Arbor.
-If a student is unable to attend this weekend, he/she will need to participate in another official visit program, i.e. Campus Day.
-Approximately 18 Stamps Leadership Scholarships are awarded annually.
+It is required that high school seniors selected for the Stamps Scholarship will attend the Stamps Scholars Recruitment Weekend held in the spring in Ann Arbor.
+If a student is unable to attend the weekend, he/she will not be considered for the University of Michigan Stamps Scholarship.
+Approximately 18 Stamps Scholarships are awarded annually.

 In addition to their support of the Stamps Scholarship, Penny and E. Roe Stamps are the most generous donors ever to the U-M Penny W. Stamps School of Art & Design, named for her in September 2012.
 The couple’s support of the school has established merit scholarships and launched such initiatives as the Penny W. Stamps Distinguished Speaker Series, bringing creative thinkers to campus and the community from around the world.

 If you have any questions about the Stamps Scholarship program, please contact Darwin Matthews (734) 615-4768 or email@example.com in the Office of University Development.
 For questions about your scholarship or financial aid, contact Sondra Fonville in the Office of Financial Aid.